thi-ng/umbrella/packages/rdom/README.md

 [Generated API docs](https://docs.thi.ng/umbrella/rdom/)

-TODO

-Currently, documentation only exists in the form of small examples and various doc strings (incomplete).
-I'm working to alleviate this situation ASAP...
-In that respect, PRs are welcome as well!
+Currently, documentation only exists in the form of API docs and 50+ small example projects (see above, all commented).

 ### Basic usage